 Any student has the opportunity to petition out of the chapel requirement.
+Petitions are not accepted for the service requirement as the hours are flexible.
 Petitions must:

-- Be filled out in writing by completing forms located on the website at www.warnerpacific.edu/chapel-petition-form - Be completed during the first three weeks of each semester. - Show inability to attend chapel for reasons of employment, internship, teaching practicum, etc. - Show applicable hours of involvement in other activities that enhance one's spiritual journey or one's involvement in the Warner Pacific College community.
+- Be filled out in writing by completing forms located on the website at www.warnerpacific.edu/chapel-petition-form - Be submitted before the chapel service occurs.
+Students cannot petition chapels that have already occurred.
+For instance, if only 3 chapels remain in the semester, 3 is the maximum amount of chapels a student can petition to have waived. - Show inability to attend chapel for reasons of employment, internship, teaching practicum, etc.

+• Show applicable hours of involvement in other activities that enhance one's spiritual journey or one's involvement in the Warner Pacific College community.

-EVERY STUDENT WHO DOES NOT COMPLETE HIS OR HER CHAPEL AND SERVICE COMMITMENTS WILL BE FINED \$10 PER COMMITMENT MISSED WITH A MAXIMUM FINE OF \$200 EACH SEMESTER.
+EVERY STUDENT WHO DOES NOT COMPLETE HIS OR HER CHAPEL AND SERVICE COMMITMENTS WILL BE FINED \$10 PER INCOMPLETE HOUR WITH A MAXIMUM FINE OF \$200 EACH SEMESTER.